EricAndrechek/homebridge-display/readme.md

 ## Installation

 Using the [Config UI X PLugin](https://github.com/oznu/homebridge-config-ui-x#readme) search for "homebridge display" and install it.
-Alternatively, install it from npm as homebridge-display
+Alternatively, install it from npm using `sudo -E -n npm install homebridge-display@latest`

 ## Setup